How to Maximize Website Conversion Rates Through Mobile Optimization Strate...

-Run on Google, Search Partner sites, and Display Network sites, AdWords is the largest pay-per-click platform.
-AdWords was launched in October 2000 and has gone through several iterations over the last 15 years.
-AdWords is geared toward the entire spectrum of companies from small business to Fortune 500.
+Run on Google, Search Partner sites, and Display Network sites, Google Ads is the largest pay-per-click platform.
+Google Ads was launched in October 2000 and has gone through several iterations over the last 17 years.
+Google Ads is geared toward the entire spectrum of companies from small businesses to Fortune 500.

-Similar to AdWords, Bing Ads is a pay-per-click platform showing ads on the Bing and Yahoo networks.
+Similar to Google Ads, Microsoft Advertising is a pay-per-click platform showing ads on the Microsoft and Yahoo networks.
 The platform also utilizes Search Partners.
-Bing Ads is primarily keyword based advertising.
-As of 2014, Bing Ads has an audience of 553 million unique searchers worldwide*.
+Microsoft Advertising is primarily keyword-based advertising.
+As of 2017, Microsoft Advertising has 137 million unique desktop searchers on the Bing Network*.

 *Data taken from advertise.bingads.microsoft.com